Stage Boundaries & Pipeline Positioning

 return

-weights = [c.confidence * self.critical_weight for c in self.char_scores]
+confidences = [c.confidence for c in self.char_scores]

 self.aggregated_score = 0.0